Alrefai/dotfiles/codex.md

 > **Note:** Using model `codex-mini-latest`, provider `openai`, approval mode `suggest`
 >
 > **Recommended:** add `alias codex='op run --no-masking -- codex'` to your shell profile for automatic API‑key lookup.
+## 🤖 Agent Behavior

+- You are an agent—keep going until the user’s query is completely resolved.
+Only end your turn when you are sure that the problem has been solved.
+- If you are not sure about file content or codebase structure pertaining to the user’s request, use your tools to read files and gather the relevant information; do NOT guess or make up an answer.
+- You MUST plan extensively before each function call and reflect on the outcomes of previous calls.
+DO NOT perform the entire process by making function calls only, as this may impair your ability to solve the problem and think insightfully.

 ## 📚 Project Overview